 She then began to apply to a number of medical schools, but, was turned down time and time again.
 She was finally accepted at Geneva Medical College in Geneva, New York, but, that was a fortuitous “accident.”
 When the college received her application, the faculty put it to a student vote.
 The students thought her application was a hoax perpetrated by a rival college and voted her in.
 By the time they found it wasn’t a joke, it was too late.

-In 1857, Elizabeth, along with her sister, Dr. Marie Zakrzewska, who had followed in her footsteps to become a doctor, founded their own infirmary in New York, treating indigent women and children.
+In 1857, Elizabeth, along with her sister, Dr. Emily Blackwell who had followed in her footsteps, and colleague Dr. Marie Zakrzewska, founded their own infirmary in New York, treating indigent women and children.
 She would go on to train numerous women as nurses in the Civil War, open the first training school for nurses in the United States, and establish a Women’s Medical College in England.

 In 1907 Blackwell was injured in a fall from which she never fully recovered.
 She died on May 31, 1910, at her home in Hastings in Sussex, England after a stroke.
 She was buried at Saint Mun’s churchyard at Kilmun on Holy Loch in the west of Scotland.